 Step 5

-Do not move the cookies individually, but move the whole parchment paper sheet to the cookie sheet.
+Do not move the cookies individually, but move the whole parchment paper sheet or silicone mat to the baking sheet.

 Bake the cookies in the oven for 10 minutes.
 They will not brown, but you don’t want them to.
 If they brown, they will not be soft in the middle.
 So, just pull them out at 10 minutes.